baptiste-an/Energy-and-HAQ/README.md

 * download EXIOBASE data and save it in Data/EXIO3
 * download Kbar data and save it in Data/Kbar, convert files to .feather
-* run functions from XXX.py to calculate the footprints
+* run functions from specific_functions.py to calculate the footprints
-* run functions from XXX.py to
+* run functions from graphs.py to create the graphs

 ## Citation